esa/pagmo2/doc/sphinx/docs/problem_list.rst

 can be used to construct a :cpp:class:`pagmo::problem`, or :class:`pygmo.problem` which will then provide a unified interface to acces their functionalities.

-Each problem can be can be of type S = Single, M = Multi-objective, C = Constrained, U = Unconstrained, sto = stochastic
+Each problem can be can be of type S = Single, M = Multi-objective, I = has an integer part, C = Constrained, U = Unconstrained, sto = stochastic

 Scalable problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^